dppdppd/BoardRAG/README.md

 python populate_database.py
 ```

-This script will extract the text from the PDFs, chunk it, and populate the database with the chunks and their embeddings, calculated by the LLM of your choice (environment variable `EMBEDDER_MODEL`).
+This script will extract the text from the PDFs, chunk it, and populate the database with the chunks and their embeddings, calculated by the embedding model of your choice (environment variable `EMBEDDER_MODEL`, e.g. `text-embedding-3-small`).
 If the chunks are not present in the database, they will be added.

 If you want to reset the database before updating it, please run the following command: